-It contains two natural substances -- caffeine and tannins -- that have the potential to cause digestive problems, such as an upset stomach or nausea.
+It contains two natural substances — caffeine and tannins — that have the potential to cause digestive problems, such as an upset stomach or nausea.
 The key is to enjoy black tea but don't go overboard.
 Only large amounts of caffeine and tannins are likely to produce unwanted side effects.

-Black Tea Basics
+Understand Benefits of Black Tea

 During the fermentation process, the flavonoids change.
 As a result, black tea ends up with different flavonoids than those in green tea.
-The black tea flavonoids, called thearubigins and theaflavins, may also offer health benefits, such as lowering your risk of having a heart attack, according to research cited by the Linus Pauling Institute.
+The black tea flavonoids, called thearubigins and theaflavins, may also offer health benefits, such as lowering your risk of having a heart attack, according to the Linus Pauling Institute.

 Tea contains natural substances called tannins, which contribute color and a slightly bitter flavor.
 If you drink a moderate amount of black tea, tannins should not cause problems.
-In large quantities, they may upset your stomach or cause nausea and vomiting.
+In large quantities tannin's side effects can include upset stomach, or cause nausea and vomiting.